moom0o/ccSpigot/README.md

 These options are in ccspigot.yml (we now have our own config!).

 ### disable-light-updates
 Disable ALL light updates!
-This will prevent all the lag that comes from them, however you may some some broken lighting.
-Players are advised to use fullbright.
+This will prevent all the lag that comes from them.
+I haven't seen any issues in testing.
 ### server-brand
 Change the server brand from Paper to whatever you want!
 This is shown on futureclient/in the f3 menu.